Kate Leth: Career

 Leth was born in Ottawa and lives in Halifax, Nova Scotia, and attended NSCAD University, studying photography.
-She dropped out before achieving her degree.
+They dropped out before achieving their degree.

 Comics

-She worked at the Strange Adventures comic shop in Halifax, where she developed an interest in comics, and created promotional art for the shop.
-In 2010, she created her webcomic Kate or Die for their blog.
+Leth worked at the Strange Adventures comic shop in Halifax, where they developed an interest in comics, and created promotional art for the shop.
+In 2010, they created their webcomic Kate or Die for their blog.
 Kate or Die eventually became a bi-weekly column on Comics Alliance.
-She cited fellow Nova Scotia writer Kate Beaton as an influence, "...this person who was putting all this stuff out there, and no real formal art school training, but was doing really well with her work."
+They cited fellow Nova Scotia writer Kate Beaton as an influence, "...this person who was putting all this stuff out there, and no real formal art school training, but was doing really well with her work."
 Leth also contributed to the webcomics Locke & Key: Guide to the Known Keys and The Strange Talent of Luther Strode, and the anthology, Womanthologoy: Heroic.
-She later contributed to Smut Peddler in 2012.
+They later contributed to the Smut Peddler anthology in 2012.

-Leth's Adventure Time fan art on her Tumblr page attracted the attention of BOOM!
+Leth's Adventure Time fan art on their Tumblr page attracted the attention of BOOM!
 Studios, publishers of the comic based on the television show.
-She was hired to do covers, a short story, and a graphic novel, Adventure Time: Seeing Red, which entered The New York Times Best Seller list in April 2014.
-She also was a co-writer and co-artist for issue 3 of Adventure Time with Fionna and Cake, Adventure Time: Bitter Sweets, and Adventure Time: The Four Castles.
+They were hired to do covers, a short story, and a graphic novel, Adventure Time: Seeing Red, which entered The New York Times Best Seller list in April 2014.
+They also were a co-writer and co-artist for issue 3 of Adventure Time with Fionna and Cake, Adventure Time: Bitter Sweets, and Adventure Time: The Four Castles.

 In 2013, Leth organized The Valkyries, a group of women who work in comics retail.
 In 2017, Leth described the group as "great for creating a community" and equivalent to a union.
-The group was disbanded in 2018, due to accusations that the group failed to adequately represent the concerns of women of color due to Leth's deliberate mismanagement.
+The group was disbanded in 2018, largely related to accusations that the group failed to adequately represent the concerns of women of color.